-Under the Company's Retirement Account and Supplementary Benefit Plans, the Company matches employee contributions up to 5% of employee compensation and, in addition, contributes 6.2% of a participant's total compensation plus an additional 5.7% of such compensation in excess of \$76,200.
-These retirement plans are defined contribution plans and were adopted in 1980 to replace the Company's Pension Plan, a defined benefit plan.
-The Company and employee contributions are invested and the total amount standing to each employee's credit is paid following his or her retirement.
-The amounts credited in fiscal 2000 under the Retirement Account and Supplementary Benefit Plans to the accounts of the person listed in the Summary Compensation Table are listed in column (i) thereto.
+Under the Company's Retirement Account and Supplementary Benefit Plans, the Company matches, upon eligibility, employee contributions up to 5.0% of employee compensation and, in addition, until September 30, 2001, contributed 6.2% of a participant's total compensation plus an additional 5.7% of such compensation in excess of \$80,400.
+These retirement plans are defined contribution plans.
+The Company and employee contributions are invested and the total amount is paid following his or her retirement.
+The amounts credited in fiscal 2001 under the Retirement Account and Supplementary Benefit Plans to the accounts of the person listed in the Summary Compensation Table under the caption "All Other Compensation."